djragsdale/djragsdale/README.md

 ### Hi there 👋

-While I sometimes create tiny open source npm packages to make my life easier or just to have fun, I'm primarily a software architect and application developer.
+While I sometimes create tiny open source npm packages to make my life easier or just to have fun, I'm primarily a team lead, software architect, and application developer.
 Applying best practices, balancing tradeoffs, and keeping long-term maintenance in mind is the name of the game.

 #### Current projects